John S. Stokes III - Custom Puzzle Craft |

 We drove by this site on October 20, 2019 but did not take pictures - it is now site of a huge modern medical center

-3. Scared Girl and Mouse: status - destroyed - building demolished after picture damaged and partially painted over
+3. Scared Girl and Mouse: status - assume destroyed - building demolished after picture damaged and partially painted over

 This photo was probably taken in September 2008